 Talk to us at Lona Sasser Obgyn if you want to know where to get birth control!

 If you are wondering where to get birth control and you live in South Florida, visit us at Lona Sasser Obgyn in Coral Springs.
-With three wonderful doctors on staff taking new patients – Dr. Lona Sasser, Dr. Mary-Beatrice Squire, and Dr. Jose Berthe – we would be happy to discuss your birth control options with you.
+With three wonderful doctors on staff taking new patients – Dr. Lona Sasser and Dr. Mary Squire-De Leon – we would be happy to discuss your birth control options with you.
 Not only can we prescribe birth control, we can help you narrow down your choices to determine which birth control method is best for you.
 In a past blog post, we featured information about the various types of birth control: IUDs, birth control pills, the birth control implant, and of course, condoms.
 In this new blog post, we will give you more information about where to get birth control.

 Where to Get Birth Control: Birth Control Pills